cipherstash-archive/activestash/README.md

 ### String and Text

 `:string` and `:text` types automatically create the following indexes.
-While range indexes work on strings for any queries, they are typically only useful for ordering.
+Range indexes on strings typically only work for ordering.

 | Indexes Created | Allowed Operators | Example |
 |-----------------|-------------------|---------------------|